ACP submits comment letter for proposed rule on Advanced Practice Registered Nurses

-The VA’s proposed rule would also establish additional professional qualifications an individual must possess to be appointed as an APRN within the VA and exercise Federal preemption of state nursing licensure laws to the extent such state laws conflict with the full practice authority granted to VA APRNs while acting within the scope of their VHA employment.
+The VA’s proposed rule would establish additional professional qualifications an individual must possess to be appointed as an APRN within the VA.
+It would also establish additional professional qualifications an individual must possess to be appointed as an APRN within the VA and exercise Federal preemption of state nursing licensure laws to the extent such state laws conflict with the full practice authority granted to VA APRNs while acting within the scope of their VHA employment.

 “While ACP does not support the VA's proposal to broadly preempt state licensing laws to grant full independent practice authority to APRNs, we propose an alternative that would involve promoting nimble and adaptable clinical care teams, where every clinician on the team works together to ensure the needs of patients are met at each step of the way,” said Nitin Damle, MD, MS, FACP, president of ACP.
 Such multidisciplinary clinical care team models match patients with the health care professionals on the team who have the training and skill needed to meet their care needs, modeled on ACP’s 2013 position paper, “Principles Supporting Dynamic Clinical Care Teams,” published in Annals of Internal Medicine.